 "Just because they have a lot of followers on Instagram has absolutely no correlation to the quality of the trainer, their education, their experience or their know-how," says Holly Perkins, CSCS, author of Lift To Get Lean and creator of The GLUTES Project ACTIVATE.

 Even if the author is a certified trainer, you'll want to know if they've ever worked with clients in person, Perkins says.
 Typically, a trainer who has worked with people hands-on will be more experienced and knowledgeable.

-Also, if there's a nutrition or meal plan portion of the program, you'll want it to be either written or reviewed by a dietitian or nutritionist, Whitney says.
+Also, if there's a nutrition or meal plan portion of the program, you'll want it to be either written or reviewed by a registered dietitian (RD or RDN), Whitney says.
 Before you try any new diet, though, it's best to confirm (with your doctor or RD) that the plan is safe, especially if you have any health conditions.

-An author that has a current professional certification in the relevant field — this may require doing some outside research.
+An author who has a current professional certification in the relevant field, which may require doing some outside research.
 You should also check that their certification has been confirmed by a third party, like the NCCA.

 2. Doesn't Include Workout Variety

 A well-written workout program will also include exercise variety, Whitney says.
 Even if you're buying a running program, make sure the plan includes some cross-training elements.
 Or if you're buying a strength-training e-book, make sure that the trainer includes some cardio or HIIT days, too.